-Function Description Digital speed - km/h - mph - None This displays the vehicle's speed digitally in the center of the instrument panel Open by pressing OK, scroll using the thumb wheel, confirm by pressing OK and exit by pressing ENTER.
-Trip comp. opt. - Distance to empty - Fuel consumption - Average speed - Trip odometer T1 and total dist. - Trip odometer T2 and total dist.
+Function Description Digital speed This displays the vehicle's speed digitally in the center of the instrument panel Open by pressing OK , scroll using the thumb wheel , confirm by pressing OK and exit by pressing ENTER . - mph - None Trip comp. opt. - Distance to empty - Fuel consumption - Average speed - Trip odometer T1 and total dist. - Trip odometer T2 and total dist.
 Selections among the trip computer information headings are made here.
-The symbols that have already been selected have a check mark and are displayed in white.
-Those not selected are not checked and are displayed in gray: Open the function by pressing OK and scroll to the desired heading using the thumb wheel.
-Confirm by pressing OK.
+The symbols that have already been selected have a check mark and are displayed in white .
+Those not selected are not checked and are displayed in gray : 1.
+Open the function by pressing OK and scroll to the desired heading using the thumb wheel .
+2. Confirm by pressing OK .
 The symbol will change colors from gray to white and will be checked.
-Continue this procedure or exit by pressing RESET.
-Service status Messages (##) Shows the number of months and mileage until the next scheduled service.
-For additional information, see Information display - menu controls (p.
-111).
-Information headings Any of the information headings in the f 2.
-Turn the thumb wheel to begin display- ollow- ing the information headings.
-Stop on the ing table can be displayed.
+3. Continue this procedure or exit by pressing RESET .
+Service status Shows the number of months and mileage until the next scheduled service.
+Messages (##) For additional information, see Information display - menu controls (p.
+116).

+Information headings

+Any of the information headings in the following table can be displayed.
 To do so:

-- 1. Ensure that none of the trip computer controls are being used in a command sequence; reset them by pressing RESET twice. - desired heading. - 3.
+- Ensure that none of the trip computer controls are being used in a command sequence; reset them by pressing RESET twice. - Turn the thumb wheel to begin displaying the information headings.
+Stop on the desired heading. - 3.
 See the table for an explanation of the heading or the actions that can be taken.

-Information headings in the instrument panel Description Trip odometer T1 and total dist. • Press and hold RESET to reset trip odometer T1.
-Trip odometer T2 and total dist. • Press and hold RESET to reset trip odometer T2.
+Information headings in the instrument panel Description Trip odometer T1 and total dist.
+Press and hold RESET to reset trip odometer T1.
+Trip odometer T2 and total dist.
+Press and hold RESET to reset trip odometer T2.
 Distance to empty See Distance to empty in Trip computer - Supplementary information (p.
-119).
+125).
 Fuel consumption Current fuel consumption.
-Average speed Press and hold RESET to reset Average speed. - No information will be displayed.
+Average speed Press and hold RESET to reset Average speed . - No information will be displayed.
 This also indicates the beginning/end of the list of information headings.